Rules for controlling play

-- Set a budget before starting a session and do not increase it after a loss.
+- Set the maximum amount before starting a session and do not raise it after a poor result.

-- Do not use money intended for bills, loans, rent or everyday expenses.
+- Do not use money intended for bills, instalments, food or other fixed expenses.

-- Do not try to recover losses with higher stakes.
+- Do not try to recover losses by increasing stakes or making further deposits.

-- Do not play under the influence of alcohol, strong emotions, stress or fatigue.
+- Avoid gambling under the influence of alcohol, fatigue, pressure, strong emotions or stress.

 Tools worth using